gvwilson/thirdbit/src/fiction/makers-return/index.md

 The river had changed course hundreds of years ago, so now the bridge was surrounded by forest.
 Sindy had been to it with Maddy and Gumption.
-She didn't believe there was a troll bot under it who stole naughty children in the middle of the night, but one visit had still been enough.
+She didn't believe it was haunted, or that there was a troll bot under it who stole naughty children in the middle of the night, but one visit had been enough.

 They circled the bridge,
 tilting to get a better view.